iiasa/Condor_run_R/configuring.md

 Default value: `""`

 Name of work/save file produced by a job on the execution point the [`save=` GAMS parameter](https://www.gams.com/latest/docs/UG_GamsCall.html#GAMSAOsave).
-Will be renamed with [`LABEL`](#label) and cluster/job numbers to avoid name collisions when transferred to the submit machine.
+Will be renamed with the cluster number (submission sequence number) and job number to avoid name collisions when transferred to the submit machine.

 ### GET_GDX_OUTPUT